 Questions to ask a surgeon

 Choosing the right specialist is extremely important, and you should feel confident that your surgeon is the right one for you.
-Listed below are some common questions that Mr Tehrani may be asked by patients that are keen to confirm they are in good hands.
+Listed below are some common questions that people should ask their surgeon, with Mr Tehrani’s own answers to help give more information on his practice.

 Is skin cancer your main speciality?
 Mr Tehrani has dedicated his career to skin cancer care, in particular basal cell carcinomas, and is the regional lead for Mohs surgery.